Teachers & Influencers

 [6 minute read]

-I had a few teachers at school who I liked, mainly because they taught a subject I enjoyed or did well at.
-A few I couldn’t get along with too, some were just sour and strict in their demeanour while others, I suspect the trouble was a personality clash.
+Some were just sour and strict in their demeanour while others, I suspect the trouble was a personality clash.

 The teachers to whom I owe the greatest debt are those who instilled and nurtured my love of reading, because much of what I’ve learned in life comes from books.
 Text books, yes these have obviously played a part, but I’m talking about fiction.
-Getting inside someone’s head, or walking in someone else’s shoes is my favourite way to learn things – and books provide that opportunity. [link]
+Getting inside someone’s head, or walking in someone else’s shoes is my favourite way to learn things – and books provide that opportunity.

 So I am grateful to my form teacher (the year I turned 7), who read to us on Friday afternoons.
 She introduced me to Clever Polly and the Stupid Wolf and the concept of book reviews.
 Thanks also go to my headmistress.
 She invited a class at a time into her study where we sat on the floor while she read, by instalments, longer books: Little Katia and Watership Down.
 My secondary school English teacher had a daft manner and quirky dress sense but she effectively shared her passion for Dickens while neutralising my fear of the older language used in Shakespeare and Chaucer.
 Later I had a young teacher whose outlook was as refreshing as her enthusiasm was contagious.